ferrine/blog/source/posts/2023/problem-landscape/post.rst

 .. note::

+    * Conformal prediction
-    Conformal prediction is a method to quantify uncertainty of an arbitrary model prediction.
+        is a method to quantify uncertainty of an arbitrary model prediction.
         You can treat it as an additional output that estimates standard deviation of the prediction.
+    * Bayesian uncertainty
+        is a measure of unknown about the model and the parameter space and encoded in a *prior distribution*.
+        Bayesian inference uses data and *likelihood distribution* to reduce the amount of uncertainty.
+        The combined expert and data knowledge is the *posterior distribution*.

 - So why conformal prediction is opposed to Bayesian approach?
     Well, both deal with uncertainty.